 The Unterlinden Museum

 The Unterlinden Museum is the second most visited fine art museum in France (outside of Paris), after the Louvre.
-Alas, I didn’t know of the museum in advance and so I did not make time to see the treasures inside; the most precious being the Isenheim Altarpiece described by author Francine Prose in the New York Times as “life changing.”
+I did not make it in time to see the treasures inside, the most precious being the Isenheim Altarpiece described by author Francine Prose in the New York Times as “life changing.”

 Bartholdi Museum